 If fish stew doesn’t sound like your type of lunch, there are many other options like Italian, African and even Far Eastern restaurants that you can find in the city, including in le Panier.
 After lunch, walk through the neighborhood and take in all the facades that truly represent Provencal villages.
 There are also a lot of great graffiti art spots in that neighborhood, so you might find some great artwork along your walk, too.

 Your next and final stop is Notre-Dame de la Garde.
 It’s an exceptional monument with an absolutely stunning view that gives you a 360-degrees panorama of the city.
-From le Panier, take the 60 Bus which will take you directly to the Notre Dame steps.
+From le Panier, take the 60 Bus which will take you directly to the Notre Dame steps (or book a segway tour and enjoy the ride uphill).
 It’s a basilica built on the highest point in Marseille called La Garde, and you’ll have surely seen it during your walk through the town.
 The basilica was built in the mid-1800s and was designed by the architect Henri-Jacques Esperandieu, in the Romano-Byzantine style.

 The part of the structure that will draw your eye is undoubtedly the stunning 9.7m gold-leaf statue of Virgin Mary, which stands on a 12m pedestal at the top of the bell tower.
 She is considered to be the guardian of the city and is referred to by the citizens as the ‘good mother’.
 The view is incredible from outside the cathedral and there are some telescopes that you can view the city with, without even stepping inside this amazing edifice.

 These activities should take you all day to get through, but if you still have extra time, or you skip one of the stops, consider adding Cathedral La Major to your route between Vieux-Port and MuCEM.